francescopatane96/eNERVE/README.md

 Are you searching for a ```bacteria``` vaccine discovery pipeline?
 Please visit NERVE (```bNERVE```) repository, [here](https://nicolagulmini.github.io/NERVE/) and [here]( https://github.com/FranceCosta/NERVE) .

-Before executing the pipeline, please read
+Before executing the pipeline, please read the Installation Section and the Usage and Examples sections

  ***
  ### 💻 Pipeline architecture and data flow